Brewers vs. White Sox Player Props Betting Odds

 - He has a .271/.325/.563 slash line so far this season.

-- Robert has recorded at least one hit in seven games in a row.
-During his last 10 games he is batting .314 with three doubles, a triple, two home runs, two walks and six RBI.
+- Robert hopes to build on a seven-game hitting streak in this matchup.
+In his last 10 games he is hitting .314 with three doubles, a triple, two home runs, two walks and six RBI.

 Robert Recent Games